 Seriously.
 I want you to take some time to stand naked in front of the mirror and take a good long hard look at yourself.

-This is at the top of my list of ways to stay motivated to workout at home-looking at myself naked in the mirror-because it works.
+This is at the top of my list of ways for finding motivation to workout at home: looking at myself naked in the mirror because it works.

 2 Think of the benefits of exercise

 I mean, we’re not stupid people.
 We already know the benefits of exercise, but I want you to sit down with a pen and paper, yes, the old-fashioned way, and write out all the benefits that you know of.